 "Fine."
 She turned back to Tsuzuki, completely disregarding Hisoka.
 "I am not trying to protect Muraki.
 The way I see things, he owes me for my troubles.
 Nor, however, can I turn against someone who is like family to my family.
 Forgive me if my sense of morality seems a bit archaic."

 "I think I understand," Tsuzuki said with a short nod, and Hisoka could not help feeling that was meant for him.
-"However."
+A warning to be quiet and take what he was given.
+"However. . . ."

-She furrowed her delicate brows as she looked down at the coffee and continued, "Truth be told, last Thursday was the first time in almost a decade I had had contact of any sort with him.
+She furrowed her delicate brows as she looked down at the tea.
+Hisoka thought he might have caught a slight tremble in her hand, but if so, she recovered quickly.
+"Truth be told, last Thursday was the first time I had had contact of any sort with him for almost a decade.
 However, I will tell you one place you might want to start, though I might be mistaken in doing so."

 "It's better to be safe than sorry," Tsuzuki said, leaning forward.